 On the other hand, many people that live here do not think the same way.
 In day-to-day life here, around me all I hear is people complaining.
 About traffic, about prices, wages, the government.
 And I guess that it is quite normal for people to naturally think on the dark side, especially when they don’t know anything else.
 But in my opinion, it shouldn’t be like this.

 Neither of these things are true.
 Of course there is no perfect country.
-But I have and always will say that it is the best country in the world.
+But I have and always will say that New Zealand is the best country in the world.